notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - 100 day polls: Trump s/ work with congress, Supreme court [[Balz25trumpApprovSink]]
 - Trumps massive reliance on executive orders (100 days): [[Melber25MuskDemot100Days|Melber25MuskDemot100: Musk demoted as he loses over $100 BILLION in 100 Days: Ari Melber’s report on Trump slump]]
 - [[Jamison25yarvinInspireDOGE|Jamison25: Curtis Yarvin helped inspire DOGE.
 Now he scorns it.]]
 Silicon Valley guy worshiped by DC and Valley and DOGE MAGA wants a dictatorship.
+- [[Brody25techAccountBigBeautBill|Brody25: The Big Beautiful Bill Could Decimate Legal Accountability for Tech and Anything Tech Touches]]: part of what [[#Musk as traitor to America]] presumably wanted.
 # Breaking the Republican Fever
 Will the Rs ever pay attention to evidence?
 - Apparently at least a few Rs can: [[Prokop25trumpEconWorstPoll|Prokop25: Trump is torching his greatest political asset]]